 The shutter speed often needs to be increased too.
 This means you can photograph very sharp “freeze-frame” moments.

 The reason you need to know how to use photo editing software is so that you know how not to use it.
 Just because you can, doesn’t mean you should.
 And there are some photos that can’t be saved, no matter how hard you try.

 We’re not talking about experimental abstract photography here.
 That’s when you can play with those sliders ’til your heart’s content.

-Use post-production to ensure there are true blacks, true whites, and a full tonal range of grey.
-Be gentle with the sliders, and try adjusting the colour tones in the black and white mix.
+Use post-production to ensure there are true blacks, true whites, and a full tonal range of gray.
+Be gentle with the sliders, and try adjusting the color tones in the black and white mix.